DataFire/Integrations/integrations/generated/amazonaws_sns/README.md

   region: ""
 });

-amazonaws_sns.AddPermission({
-  "TopicArn": "",
-  "Label": "",
-  "AWSAccountId": [],
-  "ActionName": []
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>Amazon Simple Notification Service</fullname> <p>Amazon Simple Notification Service (Amazon SNS) is a web service that enables you to build distributed web-enabled applications.
 Applications can use Amazon SNS to easily push real-time notification messages to interested subscribers over multiple delivery protocols.
-For more information about this product see <a href="http://aws.amazon.com/sns/">http://aws.amazon.com/sns</a>.
-For detailed information about Amazon SNS features and their associated API calls, see the <a href="http://docs.aws.amazon.com/sns/latest/dg/">Amazon SNS Developer Guide</a>. </p> <p>We also provide SDKs that enable you to access Amazon SNS from your preferred programming language.
+For more information about this product see <a href="http://aws.amazon.com/sns/">https://aws.amazon.com/sns</a>.
+For detailed information about Amazon SNS features and their associated API calls, see the <a href="https://docs.aws.amazon.com/sns/latest/dg/">Amazon SNS Developer Guide</a>. </p> <p>For information on the permissions you need to use this API, see <a href="https://docs.aws.amazon.com/sns/latest/dg/sns-authentication-and-access-control.html">Identity and access management in Amazon SNS</a> in the <i>Amazon SNS Developer Guide.</i> </p> <p>We also provide SDKs that enable you to access Amazon SNS from your preferred programming language.
 The SDKs contain functionality that automatically takes care of tasks such as: cryptographically signing your service requests, retrying requests, and handling error responses.
 For a list of available SDKs, go to <a href="http://aws.amazon.com/tools/">Tools for Amazon Web Services</a>. </p>

 ## Actions